June 24, 2025

 For those of you working in CDI, Coding, and/or Quality, you are likely aware of the dreaded Patient Safety Indicators (PSIs).
 For those of you newer to the CDI and Coding community, let’s take a moment to break it down.

-What are Patient Safety Indicators?
+What Are Patient Safety Indicators (PSIs)?

 PSIs are a set of measurement tools created by the Centers for Medicare & Medicaid Services (CMS) that track adverse patient outcomes.
 This article in particular focuses on the Inpatient space.
 Per the Agency for Healthcare Research and Quality (AHRQ), Patient Safety 101, “Safety” can be defined in healthcare as: “avoiding harm to patients from care that is intended to help them.
 It involves the prevention and mitigation of harm caused by errors of omission or commission in healthcare, and the establishment of operational systems and processes that minimize the likelihood of errors and maximize the likelihood of intercepting them when they occur.”
 1